 Eat fruits and vegetables, fat-free or low-fat dairy, whole grains, lean meat, poultry, and fish.

 Choose polyunsaturated and monounsaturated fats, found in fish, nuts, and vegetable oils.

 Limit saturated fats, cholesterol, sodium, and added sugars.
 Avoid trans fats.

 Protein is an important building block for bones, muscles, and skin.
 In the body, proteins do many things like fighting germs, breaking down food that you eat, and controlling your metabolism.

 Fish, poultry, red meat, eggs, and nuts are good sources.
 Women should get 46 grams of protein every day.
 You can get that from ½ cup of milk and two 3-ounce servings of lean meat.

-Fiber helps you digest food and helps prevent heart disease by lowering cholesterol and blood sugar.
+Fibre helps you digest food and helps prevent heart disease by lowering cholesterol and blood sugar.
+They are also anti-inflammatory in nature and therefore helps combat cases such as uterine fibroid in women.
 Beans, nuts, fruits, vegetables, and whole-grain breads and cereals are good sources.